Timothy Stephen Wakefield

 - Born August 2, 1966 in Melbourne, FL USA

-Wakefield, an eighth-round draft pick in 1988, began his minor league career as a corner infielder.
+Wakefield, an eighth-round draft pick in the 1988 amateur draft, began his minor league career as a corner infielder.
 He played this position until a scout told him that he would never get above AA ball with his skills.
 Wakefield then began experimenting with various other positions and developed the knuckleball that has made him so well known.

 Over his career, Wakefield pitched in multiple roles, including starter, middle reliever, and closer.

 In the 2003 ALCS, Wakefield was one of the most formidable pitchers against the New York Yankees, allowing only three runs in 13 innings.
 He started Games 1 and 4 of the series, with the Red Sox winning both.
 He was also called in to pitch in extra innings of Game 7, after the Yankees tied the game (the Red Sox had been leading 5-2 in the 8th).
 After retiring the side in order in the 10th, Wakefield gave up a home run to Aaron Boone on his first pitch of the 11th inning, sending the Yankees to the World Series.
 Wakefield apologized to fans after the game.

 In 2004, Wakefield helped the Red Sox exact revenge by winning the ALCS against the Yankees, a best-of-seven series to advance to the World Series.
 He pitched Game 1 of the Series but did not get a decision as Boston defeated the St. Louis Cardinals, 11-9, after a two-run home run from Mark Bellhorn in the 8th inning.